mendix/docs/content/refguide/menus.md

 * [Run](#run) – contains actions for deploying and monitoring your app
 * [Version Control](#version-control) – contains setting for version control
 * [Language](#language) – contains language and translation settings
-* [Help](#help)  – allows you to view documentation, [Mendix Forum](https://forum.mendixcloud.com/index4.html), open log file directory, or view information on  the current information of Studio Pro
+* [Help](#help)  – allows you to view documentation, the [Mendix Forum](https://forum.mendixcloud.com/index4.html), open log file directory, or view information on  the current information of Studio Pro

 ## 2 File Menu {#file}